jwdotpark/2021_fall/practical_ds_a/algorithms.md

 ##### Big O of Insertion Sort

-- In general, Insertion Sort time complexity is O(n^2) when the array is completely inversed, because of two nested loops.
+- Worst and average case is quadratic O(n^2) when the array is completely inversed.
 - Best case would be when the data is almost sorted, it's O(n) because it only swaps once.
 - Best usage could be a stream of data in real time, where the items are already pretty much sorted.